tremor-rs/tremor-www/versioned_docs/version-0.12/reference/codecs/dogstatsd.md

 The format is similar to the `statsd` format, but also includes events and service checks.

-The codec translates a single `dogstatsd` measurement line into a structured event.
+The codec translates a single `dogstatsd` measurement line into a structured event and vice versa.

 ## Examples